zyedidia/eget/README.md

 ### Is this secure?

 Eget does not run any downloaded code -- it just finds executables from GitHub releases and downloads/extracts them.
 If you trust the code you are downloading (i.e. if you trust downloading pre-built binaries from GitHub) then using Eget is perfectly safe.
-You can use the `--sha256` option to have Eget print the SHA-256 checksum of the downloaded file, and then you can check if this matches the checksum provided by the developers of the tool you downloaded (if they provide one).
+If Eget finds a matching asset ending in `.sha256` or `.sha256sum`, the SHA-256 checksum of your download will be automatically verified.
+You can also use the `--sha256` or `--verify-sha256` options to manually verify the SHA-256 checksums of your downloads (checksums are provided in an alternative manner by your download source).

 ### Does this work only for GitHub repositories?